Biblical Steps to Restore Broken Relationships

 Restoration happened, but it took time, tears, and genuine repentance.

-These stories teach us two things: restoration is possible even when relationships seem completely destroyed, and restoration requires both parties to participate—one to seek forgiveness, the other to extend it.
+These stories teach us two things: restoration is possible even when relationships seem completely destroyed, and restoration requires both parties to participate.
+One to seek forgiveness, the other to extend it.

 God wants to restore your broken relationships.
 But He won't force it.
 He invites you to partner with Him in the painful, beautiful work of rebuilding what addiction has torn down.